aleksati/dataset-sonification-with-web-audio/README.md

-# Workshop in Creative Data Visualization and Sonification in a Web Browser
+# Creative Data Visualization and Sonification in a Web Browser

 Welcome!
-Here you will find all necessary files and information to join our workshop in creative data visualization and sonification, held in collaboration with the Digital Scholarship Days at the University of Oslo, January 2023.
+Here you will find all the necessary files and information to join our creative data visualization and sonification workshop, held in collaboration with the Digital Scholarship Days at the University of Oslo.

 ## Table of Contents